funkonymous/GGI_GA/README.md

 ### TODO list

 1. Finish the writing of log files
+2. Make a readable representation of the derived GNF grammar
-2. Have multiple checks for the validity of the offsprings on demand
+3. Have multiple checks for the validity of the offsprings on demand
-3. Make an official release of the software on github
+4. Make an official release of the software on github

 ## Additional information

-1. This software was written in [QT creator](https://www.qt.io/)
+1. This software was written in [QT creator](https://www.qt.io/) and [VIM](https://www.vim.org/)
 2. Many thanks to everyone whose code was used for this project
 3. The original idea was inspired by Prof. [Evangelos Dermatas](https://scholar.google.com/citations?user=ireNT3QAAAAJ&hl=en)
 4. Contact the author of this software [here](https://www.linkedin.com/in/anastasopoulosnikolas/)